tmansuroglu/portfolio/README.md

 - skill list is hard to inspect
 - add route to contact page
 - update resume
+- when haslink moves to a section, make navbar visible

 - get headshot and move image from sidebar to home
 - manifest and robots